graciellehigino/ms_range_interactions/manuscript.md

 We calculated geographical overlap, the extent to which interacting predator and prey species cooccurred across their ranges, by adapting a method presented by
 [@Ruggiero1998GeoRan]: *a/[a + c]*.
-We define *a* as the number of pixels where the focal species occurs and *c* is the number of pixels where the focal species and another species cooccur.
+We define *a* as the number of pixels where the focal species occurs without another species and *c* is the number of pixels where the focal species and another species cooccur.
 This index of geographical overlap can be calculated with prey or predators as the focal species.
 Values vary between 0 and 1, with values closer to 0 indicating that there is large overlap in the ranges of the two species and values closer to 1 indicative of low cooccurrence across their ranges.

 For each predator species we calculated its out degree to understand whether the level of trophic specialisation (i.e., number of prey items per predator) affects the extent to which the ranges of the species were altered.
-One would assume that predators with a greater number of prey (i.e., a higher degree) are less likely to have significant changes in range as it is more likely that at least one prey species is present across its entire range.
+One would assume that predators with a greater number of prey taxa (i.e., a higher out-degree) are less likely to have significant changes in range as it is more likely that at least one prey species is present across its entire range.

 ## Validation
-For each species in the dataset we collated point observation data from the Global Biodiversity Information Facility (GBIF; www.gbif.org).
+For each species in the dataset we collated point observation data from the Global Biodiversity Information Facility (GBIF; www.gbif.org), and condensed these data into pixels representing presence or absence of the focal taxon.
 These data were used to validate the range adjustments made based on species interactions (see Approach).
-To do so, we calculated the proportion of total GBIF observations occurring with the original and adjusted species ranges.
+To do so, we calculated the proportion of total GBIF pixels occurring with the original and adjusted species ranges.
 We standardised these values by the total number of pixels within each range to account for variability in range size between different species.